Updated May 12, 2024

 All Michigan LLCs need to list a resident agent (aka registered agent) in their formation documents to be approved.

-Resident agents serve as your company's initial point of contact.
-And they receive important documents like legal documents, government notices, and tax forms on behalf of the business.
-They then forward these documents to whoever's in charge of them within the company.
+Resident or registered agents serve as your company's initial point of contact.
+They receive important documents like legal documents, government notices, and tax forms on behalf of the business.
+And then forward these documents to whoever's in charge of them within the company.

-Whoever you assign as your resident agent needs to meet the following criteria:
+That said, whoever you choose as your resident agent needs to meet the following criteria:

 • At least 18 years old